fonoster/fonoster/docker/README.md

-# Docker-backed infrastructure

-> Docker-backed infrastructure management for the Fonoster application stack.
+# Docker-in-Docker(dind) Installation and Update Examples

-The easiest way to start running your Fonoster server is with our docker-in-docker (dind) installer.
-Before running the installation command, make sure you have Docker Engine installed on your machine:
+The following examples show-case using Fonsoter's dind operator.
+Before using this operator, be sure you have Docker Engine installed on your machine:

 #### Install (Happy path)

-Install application with the latest version available.
+Install the application with the latest version available.

 ```bash
 docker run -it --rm \